 There are various factors that leave an employee unhappy and dissatisfied at the workplace.
 They become a cause of concern and results in a demotivated staff.
-Below are some of the causes:
+Below are some of the causes of grievance:

 Inadequate Wages and Bonus

-When the workers are not paid adequate amount of wages and bonus for their hard work or if equal wages are not paid for the same work, grievance may arise.
+When the workers are not paid an adequate amount of wages and bonuses for their hard work or if equal wages are not paid for the same work, the grievance may arise.

 Working conditions is a very important factor that impacts the satisfaction level of an employee.
 Bad working conditions, unavailability of tools and proper machinery etc lead to grievances amongst the employees.

-Companies while paying attention to maximizing their profit end up compromising with the health and safety conditions of the employees.
-Unhygienic environment, poor safety conditions etc demotivates an employee to come to the work place.
+Companies while paying attention to maximizing their profit end up compromising the health and safety conditions of the employees.
+An unhygienic environment, poor safety conditions etc demotivate an employee to come to the workplace.

 Sometimes the employee feels jealous, anxious, nervous etc. working with their employees, superior or subordinate.
-Absence of healthy relationship amongst the employees leads to an environment which is conducive to unhappiness, dissatisfaction and grievance.
+The absence of healthy relationships amongst the employees leads to an environment which is conducive to unhappiness, dissatisfaction and grievance.

 Layoffs and Retrenchment